About Grifols

 Grifols is a global healthcare company founded in Barcelona in 1909 committed to improving the health and well-being of people around the world.
 The company develops, produces, and provides innovative healthcare services and solutions in more than 110 countries.

-A pioneer in the plasma industry, Grifols develops innovative plasma-derived medicines and other biopharmaceutical solutions that treat patients with chronic, rare and, at times, life-threatening conditions.
+A pioneer in the plasma industry, Grifols develops innovative plasma-derived medicines and other biopharmaceutical solutions that treat patients with chronic, rare, and, at times, life-threatening conditions.

 Grifols has the largest network of donation centers in the world, with more than 390 across North America, Europe, Africa and the Middle East, and China.